 Childbirth: Opioid Pain MedicinesSkip to the navigation

 To help control the pain and stress of labor, you may get pain medicines.
 The medicine can be injected into a vein or into the muscle.
 The most common pain medicines used are opioids.
-They are also known as narcotics.
 Examples include fentanyl, morphine, and nalbuphine.